Glimpses of Nature’s Raw Brilliance: Uncut Diamonds

 1. Formation and Structure

 Uncut diamonds are formed deep within the Earth’s mantle, under immense heat and pressure.
-Over of years, carbon atoms arrange themselves into a crystal lattice structure, creating a diamond.
+Over millions of years, carbon atoms arrange themselves into a crystal lattice structure, creating a diamond.
 This process results in a variety of shapes, sizes, and qualities.

 When uncut diamonds are extracted from the Earth, they often have a rough, irregular shape.
 Their outer surface is typically covered in a layer of rough skin, known as diamond skin, which can be yellowish, brownish, or grayish in color.